kthyng/python4geosciences/other/announcements.md

 # Announcements

+## 11/3/16:

+* hw6 is now graded
+* hw7, due Thursday night, is the last formal homework of the semester.
+After this, you should be working on your project (grad students) or your final self-organized exploratory homework (undergrads)

 ## 11/1/16:

 * I sent out a doodle poll last night where grad students can sign up for when they will present on their project.
 If you are presenting as a group, sign into the doodle poll together.